 How Long Should You Actually Wait?

-But how do you know if your update is progressing slowly versus actually stuck?
-Watch your hard drive activity light if your laptop has one.
-If it's blinking regularly, something is happening even if the progress bar isn't moving.
-Open Task Manager (Ctrl + Shift + Esc) and check if your disk usage shows activity.
+But how can you tell if your update is just slow-moving or actually stuck?
+Watch for your laptop hard drive activity light if it has one.
+If it’s blinking a lot, then something is happening even if the progress bar isn’t moving.
+Check if the disk usage is active — Launch Task Manager (Ctrl + Shift + Esc).

-If you see zero disk activity for 30 minutes straight and the progress bar hasn't moved, your update is genuinely stuck.
-Don't wait hoping for a miracle.
-It's time to take action.
+If there has been no disk activity for 30 minutes and the progress bar is not getting further, your update is really stuck.
+Receiving a miracle will not be adequate.
+It's time to do something.

 Fix 1: Force Restart Your Computer (Yes, Really)

-Hold down your power button for 10 seconds until your computer shuts off completely.
-Wait 30 seconds, then turn it back on.
-Windows will detect the interrupted update and either roll it back or attempt to continue.
+To power down your computer completely, long-press the power button for ten seconds.
+Wait for 30 seconds, and turn it back on.
+Windows will then attempt to continue the interrupted update or undo it.

-This single action fixed my 96% freeze problem.
-After four hours of waiting, a simple restart had me back up and running in 15 minutes.
+This one step solved my 96% freeze problem.
+Four hours later, a restart brought me back in fifteen minutes.
 If your PC is running slow after the restart, that guide can help optimize performance.

 Fix 2: Run Windows Update Troubleshooter

-Microsoft built an automated troubleshooter specifically for update problems, and it's surprisingly effective at fixing common issues.
+Microsoft created an automated troubleshooter especially for update issues, and it's surprisingly good at resolving typical problems.

-Open Settings by pressing Windows key + I. Navigate to System, then Troubleshoot, then Other troubleshooters.
-Find "Windows Update" in the list and click "Run."
+Press the Windows key + I to open Settings.
+Select System, then Troubleshoot, and finally Other troubleshooters.
+Click "Run" after finding "Windows Update" in the list.

 Run this troubleshooter even if you think it won't help.
 It takes three minutes and fixes problems you might not even know exist.
 Microsoft's official Windows Update troubleshooting page has additional guidance if needed.